 Your head hits the ground, a blunt instrument.
 You open your eyes.
 There’s red around you.
 Crimson seeping away.
 Your ankle is burning.
 Someone takes me off your foot.
 Even in the state you’re in, you manage to spark a fire of self-hatred.
 To blame yourself for wearing me.
 Because you know, and everyone knows, that really, it’s your fault, not mine, not the fashion magazines’, not even Mr Louboutin’s.

 You can’t say I didn’t warn you.

-PGC Young is a 22-year-old writer.
+Penny Grace Young is a 22-year-old writer.
 Her fiction has recently appeared in Mslexia and The Quiet Reader.
 Right now, she’s writing a feminist speculative fiction novel, and a crime novel set in Victorian London.
 She’s also studying with both Faber Academy and Curtis Brown Creative.
-On Twitter, she’s @pgcyoung.
+Twitter @pennygracecyoung.